dialogs/docs/ios/common-application-settings.rst

     mymessenger://mycompany.com/joinChat?shortname=coolChannel

-then he can immediately open a coolChannel chat in the messenger.
+he can immediately open a coolChannel chat in the messenger.
 To do this, you need to set the following values in **Info.plist**:

 .. code-block:: xml